Files / Russia

 3. Russia's Role in the Normalization Process of Armenia-Azerbaijan Relations

-4. Resolution of the Karabakh Conflict: A New Level of Azerbaijan-Russia Bilateral Relations
+4. Resolution of the Karabakh Conflict: A New Level in Azerbaijan-Russia Bilateral Relations

-6. Prospects for Russia-Azerbaijan Relations under Conditions of Structural Transformation: Geographic and Geopolitical Aspects
+6. Prospects of Russia-Azerbaijan Relations under Conditions of Constructive Transformation: Geographical and Geopolitical Aspects

-7. Russia's Role and Position in the New Geopolitical Reality of the South Caucasus
+7. Russia's Role and Position in the New Geopolitical Realities of the South Caucasus

-10. Russia – Azerbaijan as Strategic Partners in the Field of Weapons and Military Equipment
+10. Russia – A Strategic Partner of Azerbaijan in the Field of Weapons and Equipment

 11. 30th Anniversary of Diplomatic Relations between the Republic of Azerbaijan and the Russian Federation: The Humanitarian Aspect of Interstate Cooperation